Chathu-Jayarathna/Cenozai--Task/README.md

 ### Features

-- Accepts only Excel files (.xlsx, .xls).
+- Accepts only Excel files.
 - Simulates API call for file upload.
 - Provides feedback on successful upload or errors.